CppHotReload/Lumberyard/README.md

 - Compile time: 3.79052 seconds
 - Link time:    1.52869 seconds

 **So a big cut in reload time**, this can be even more improved creating a shared pch file for the engine and other strategies until 1-2 seconds of reload time.
 But that requires an additional effort from Ly developers to provide those types build configurations.

-My personal recommendation is that you make your components normally and keep up-to-date your PCH file and your components includes cleaned.
+My personal recommendation is that you make your components normally, keep up-to-date your PCH file and your components includes cleaned without much cross-include files.